 The responsibilities for administrative offences under craft law are regulated as follows:

-- Competence of the district administrative authority to prohibit the continuation of an independent business of a craft subject to licensing that is carried out contrary to the provisions of the Handicrafts Code (§ 16 Para.
-3 HHandicrafts Code in conjunction with. § 2 Competence Ordinance on the Handicrafts Code)
+- Competence of the district administrative authority to prohibit the continuation of an independent business of a craft subject to licensing that is carried out contrary to the provisions of the Crafts Code (§ 16 Para.
+3 Crafts Code in conjunction with. § 2 Competence Ordinance to the Crafts Code)

-- Competence of the district administrative authority for administrative offences under craft law, e.g. unauthorised craft activity, use of the training title of master craftsperson contrary to the provisions of craft law, failure to report, or failure to report correctly, completely or in good time, as well as other administrative offences in the area of apprentice recruitment or training (Sections 117, 118 of the Crafts Code in conjunction with Section 36 (2) of the Act on Administrative Offences, Section 89 No. 1 of the Ordinance on Competence).
+- Competence of the district administrative authority for administrative offences under the Crafts Code, e.g. unauthorized craft activity, use of the training title of master craftsperson contrary to the provisions of the Crafts Code, failure to report, or failure to report correctly, completely or on time, as well as other administrative offences in the area of apprentice recruitment or training (Sections 117, 118 of the Crafts Code in conjunction with Section 36 (2) of the Act on Administrative Offences, Section 89 No. 1 of the Ordinance on Competence).